Solitons and geometrical structures in a perfect fluid spacetime: Solitons in a perfect fluid spacetime

-4) The existence of a steady Ricci soliton or a (weakly) pseudo Ricci symmetric Ricci tensor field imply the same condition on the pressure of the fluid, a surprisingly fact being that the $1$-form $\alpha$, arbitrary chosen, does not appear effectively.
+4) The existence of a steady Ricci soliton or a (weakly) pseudo Ricci symmetric Ricci tensor field in a general relativistic perfect fluid spacetime with $p$ and $\sigma$ constant imply the same pressure of the fluid, a surprisingly fact being that the $1$-form $\alpha$, arbitrary chosen, does not effectively appear.